Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 ##### Moved ConfigCategory outside Config class

 We have moved ConfigCategory outside the Config class to better organize the enumerations relating to the configuration.

+##### Implemented interface for encryptors

+This will make implementing future encryptors easier for mods, since it'll now use our own encryption algorithm manager instead of relying on the mod's algorithm management.

+An interface, IEncryptor, was created to help you implement the encryptor faster.
+You can use Encryption in KS.Drivers.Encryption to use helper functions.

+However, this is only the initial stage of the implementation.